Rockets kill 2 Israelis; 28 die in Gaza as Israel hits Hamas - WTMJ

 Over several days, Israel police fired tear gas, stun grenades and rubber bullets at Palestinians in the compound who hurled stones and chairs.
 At times, police fired stun grenades into the carpeted mosque.

-On Monday evening, Hamas began firing rockets from Gaza, setting off air raid sirens as far as Jerusalem.
+On Monday evening, Hamas began firing rockets from Gaza.
 From there on, the escalation was rapid.

-Conricus, the Israeli military spokesman, said Gaza militants fired more than 500 rockets at Israel, with about one-third falling short and landing in Gaza.
+Gaza militants fired more than 500 rockets at Israel, with about one-third falling short and landing in Gaza, Conricus said.

 At midday, a barrage of some 10 rockets whizzed above the southern city of Ashdod, filling the skies with streaks of white smoke.

-A rocket that hit an apartment building in the coastal Israeli city of Ashkelon injured six people, according to Israeli paramedic service Magen David Adom.
+A rocket that hit an apartment building in Ashkelon injured six people, according to Israeli paramedic service Magen David Adom.
 A building in Ashdod was also hit, lightly wounding four, Israeli police said.

 In Gaza, most of the deaths were attributed to airstrikes.
 However, seven of the deaths were members of a single family, including three children, who died in an explosion in the northern Gaza town of Beit Hanoun.
 It was not clear if the blast was caused by an Israeli airstrike or errant rocket.